volcengine/verl/docs/advance/rollout_corr.md

    - Preference learning with modified distributions
    - Curriculum learning with distribution shifts

-These off-policy gaps can cause biased gradient estimates, training instability, and policy collapse.
+These off-policy gaps can cause training instability and policy collapse.
 Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct for any distribution shift between data collection and training.

 ### Key Design Principle: Separation of IS Weights and Rejection Sampling